 |When is the right age to let your child walk to school on their own?|

-And, frankly, after the recent horror stories of April Jones and Milly Dowler, I think it may be a very long time indeed before I feel confident enough to let them go.
+And, frankly, after the recent horror stories of April Jones and Milly Dowler, I think it may be a while before I feel confident enough to let them go.

-For a start, there is the danger from main road traffic, although there is a wonderful lollipop man (are we still allowed to call them that?) who is on patrol close to Caitlin’s school.
+For a start, there is the danger from main road traffic, although there is a wonderful lollipop man who is on patrol close to their school.

-Although Caitlin and Ieuan are in the same school, they are on different campuses with a 5 minute walk between them.
-The daily start and finish times are staggered to allow time for parents and children to walk between the two sites.
+Previously, although Caitlin and Ieuan were in the same school, they were on different campuses with a 10-minute walk between them.
+Now they are in years 5 and 6 they are back together in the same location but the daily start and finish times between the school buildings are staggered to allow time for parents and children to walk between the two sites.

-Already some parents are letting their Year 3 children (who finish earlier) walk the 5 minute walk between the two sites to meet their parents and siblings, relying on the nous of the child and the supervision of the lollipop man.
+Some parents already let their Year 3 children (who finish earlier) walk the 10-minute walk between the two sites to meet their parents and siblings, relying on the nous of the child and the supervision of the lollipop man.